News|Articles|January 5, 2026

 Federal vaccine recommendations for pediatric patients shift dramatically, reducing routine immunizations from 17 to 11, sparking debate on safety and efficacy.

-Health and Human Services (HHS) Secretary Robert F. Kennedy (RFK), Jr. and the CDC are revising the number of routine shots to reduce diseases prevented in US children from 17 to 11.
-The announcement, made on January 5, 2026, is a significant shift in federal vaccine policy and is described by the HHS secretary as the most significant change in public health practice.1
+Health and Human Services (HHS) Secretary Robert F. Kennedy Jr and the CDC are revising the number of recommended routine shots to prevent diseases in US children from 17 to 11.
+The announcement, made on January 5, 2026, is a significant shift in federal vaccine policy and is described by the HHS secretary as the most significant change in public health practice in decades.1

-The acting director of the CDC has already updated the agency’s immunization schedule to reflect these changes, which are effective immediately.1
+The acting director of the CDC, Jim O’Neill, has already updated the agency’s immunization schedule to reflect these changes, which are effective immediately.1

-Throughout 2025, the HHS and CDC took actions that critics say compromise decades of evidence-based clinical data on vaccine safety and efficacy.
-One of the first actions taken by RFK Jr. was to reconstitute the Advisory Committee on Immunization Practices (ACIP), a key body that advises the CDC on the use of vaccines in the US.
+Throughout 2025, HHS and CDC took actions that critics say go against decades of evidence-based clinical data on vaccine safety and efficacy.
+One of the first actions taken by Kennedy was to reconstitute the Advisory Committee on Immunization Practices (ACIP), a key body that advises the CDC on the use of vaccines in the US.
 All 17 members of the committee were removed and replaced with new individuals, some of whom are associated with antivaccine organizations or groups.2

-In response to this alongside other guideline changes, the American Academy of Pediatrics (AAP) published their own recommendations for child and adolescent immunizations in 2025, directly breaking away from ACIP.
-The AAP emphasized that these were made based on decades of evidence-based guidance dedicated to supporting children and their families.2
+In response to this, alongside other guideline changes, the American Academy of Pediatrics (AAP) published its own recommendations for child and adolescent immunizations in 2025, diverging from ACIP.
+The AAP emphasized that these were based on decades of evidence-based guidance dedicated to supporting children and their families.2

 In May 2025, the CDC revised its COVID-19 vaccination guidance, removing recommendations for routine immunization for healthy children and pregnant women.
 Previously, the agency recommended COVID-19 vaccination for anyone 6 months or older.2

-It is important to note that individual states, and not the federal government, have the authority to mandate vaccinations; however, recommendations from federal agencies such as the CDC greatly influence state-based recommendations.
-Additionally, the former CDC director who oversaw vaccine policy, Demetre Daskalakis, MPH, said it was unclear what evidence led to these decisions prior to his resignation.1
+Individual states, not the federal government, have the authority to mandate vaccinations; however, recommendations from federal agencies such as the CDC greatly influence state-based recommendations.
+Additionally, the former CDC director who oversaw vaccine policy, Demetre Daskalakis, MPH, said prior to his resignation that it was unclear what evidence led to these decisions.1

 Now more than ever, the pharmacist is vital when helping patients navigate a complex, ever-changing health care landscape.
-Though there are many steps patients can take to reduce their risk of getting sick—such as washing hands properly, avoiding people who are sick, wearing masks, and social distancing—the most effective way is to get and stay up-to-date on recommended routine immunizations.
+Although there are many steps patients can take to reduce their risk of getting sick—such as washing hands properly, avoiding people who are sick, wearing masks, and social distancing—the most effective way is to get and stay up to date on recommended routine immunizations.
 In particular, community pharmacists are key to expanding access to immunizations nationwide.

 Health organizations have released statements on the changes, many expressing alarm.